Polynomial representation of general partial Boolean functions with a single quantum query: Introduction

 \subsection{Organisation}

 The remainder of the paper is organized as follows.
-In Section \ref{preli}, we recall basis notations and related results that we need in the paper.
-Then, in Section \ref{theoremXu} we reduce all partial Boolean functions computed by exact quantum 1-query algorithms to a simple form.
-After that, in Section \ref{quantum1querycomplexity}, we prove a representation theorem of partial Boolean functions computed by exact quantum 1-query algorithms.
-In addition, we proposes a construction theorem in Section \ref{intereexam}.
+In Section \ref{preli}, we recall basic notations and related results that we need in this paper.
+Then, in Section \ref{theoremXu} we transform all partial Boolean functions with $Q_{E}(f)=1$ to a simple form.
+After that, in Section \ref{quantum1querycomplexity}, we prove a representation theorem of transformed partial Boolean functions with $Q_{E}(f)=1$.
+In addition, we introduces a construction theorem in Section \ref{intereexam}.
 Finally, the discussion and conclusion are presented in Section \ref{Concl}.
 For the sake of brevity and readability, some results are put in Appendixes.